The Bankrate promise

 - Texas Guaranteed Student Loan Corp.

-What this means for you
+What the change means for you

 Though the program isn’t live, borrowers will find handling their loans easier with one centralized platform.

 Some growing pains are still to be expected.
 It’s unclear what will happen to the trillions of dollars of federal student loan debt already in circulation, but it’s to be expected that some borrowers might have to work with multiple servicers as the transition kicks off, says Lauren Anastasio, CFP at SoFi.
-Don’t ignore any communication you receive from FSA and your current loan servicer, she says.

-“Do not ignore mail that comes from a servicer that you don’t currently work with.
-Notices could contain important information about who will contact you for information about your loans going forward.”
+“Do not ignore mail that comes from a servicer that you don’t currently work with,” Anastasio says.
+“Notices could contain important information about who will contact you for information about your loans going forward.”